rauc/rauc/docs/advanced.rst

 If the bootloader falls back to the previous version on the main system, the same mechanism will downgrade the sub-devices as needed.
-During a downgrade, sub-devices which are running Linux with RAUC in an A/B scenario will detect that the to be installed image already matches the one in the other slot and avoid unnecessary installations.
+During a downgrade, sub-devices which are running Linux with RAUC in an A/B scenario will detect that the image to be installed already matches the one in the other slot and avoid unnecessary installations.

 Migrating to an Updated Bundle Version
 --------------------------------------

-As RAUC will undergo constantly development, it might be extended and new features or enhancements will make their way into RAUC.
+As RAUC undergoes constant development, it might be extended and new features or enhancements will make their way into RAUC.
-Thus, also the sections and options contained in the bundle manifest may extend over the time.
+Thus, also the sections and options contained in the bundle manifest may be extended over time.

 To assure a well-defined and controlled update procedure, RAUC is rather strict in parsing the manifest and will reject bundles